-We consider our suppliers as value chain partners and have a robust Supplier Code of Conduct applicable to all our suppliers.
-Here, "Supplier" refers to material suppliers/service providers/vendors/traders/ agents/consultants/contractors/third parties including their employees, agents, and other representatives. who have a business relationship with us and provide, sell, seek to sell, any kinds of goods or services to our Company or any of our subsidiaries and associated entities.
-The Supplier shall communicate the Code to related entities and sub-contractors who support them in delivering materials or services and ensure adherence from all related entities and sub-contractors.
-All the suppliers are required to adhere to our Supplier Code of Conduct, which provide comprehensive guiding principles and embody our commitment to internationally recognised standards, including the United Nations Global Compact (UNGC), the core conventions of the International Labour Organisation (ILO), United Nations Universal Declaration of Human Rights and prevalent industry standards for vendors and suppliers.
-The Code of Conduct is aimed at collaborating with our suppliers in the promotion of lawful, professional, and fair business practices.
+have a robust Supplier Code of Conduct applicable to all our suppliers.
+Here, "Supplier" refers to material suppliers/service providers/vendors/traders/ agents/consultants/contractors /third parties including their employees, agents, and other representatives. who have a business relationship with us and provide, sell, seek to sell, any kinds of goods or services to our Supplier ESG Programme Company or any of our subsidiaries and associated The oversight of the implementation of the supplier entities.
+The Supplier shall communicate the Code to related entities and sub-contractors who support them ESG (Environmental, Social, and Governance) programme in delivering materials or services and ensure adherence is clearly defined under the purview of our Company's from all related entities and sub-contractors.
+All the executive management.
+At each of our business, there suppliers are required to adhere to our Supplier Code is a techno-commercial team which is responsible for of Conduct, which provide comprehensive guiding procurement, contracts and vendor management for principles and embody our commitment to internationally the specific business.
+The respective teams are guided recognised standards, including the United Nations by the AEL team which oversee that the activities are Global Compact (UNGC), the core conventions of the in alignment with Group's philosophy on sustainable International Labour Organisation (ILO), United Nations supply chain and whether the supplier code of conduct is Universal Declaration of Human Rights and prevalent adhered to.
+This translates into the top-level executives industry standards for vendors and suppliers.
+The Code within the organisation being responsible for overseeing of Conduct is aimed at collaborating with our suppliers in and ensuring the successful execution of the supplier the promotion of lawful, professional, and fair business ESG programme. practices.
 The code integrates aspects related to human rights, health and safety, environment, and business ethics among others.